 Field-hunting tip

-Look in hydrothermal veins in limestone country — that is the host setting where madocite typically forms.
+Look in hydrothermal veins in limestone country, the host setting where madocite typically forms.
 If you start seeing galena, dolomite, quartz in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains, massive habit, so train your eye for that shape before scanning the outcrop.